10 Best Robotics for December 2025

 Key Catalysts

-- Growth in semiconductor and electronics testing
+- Growth in advanced packaging and testing technologies

 Risk Factors

-- Cyclical demand in semiconductor industry
+- Cyclical exposure to semiconductor industry capital spending

 | Metric | Value |